-- b.
-Current AS employees, including AS Board Members, may, as individuals, endorse candidates or initiatives, though they may not identify themselves as AS employees, identify their position within the AS, or speak on behalf of the AS when doing so, with the exception of AS Board Members in their official capacity on a referendum campaign. - c.
-AS employees, including AS Board Members, may not endorse a candidate or measure in AS publications, AS public forums or while acting in their official capacity (e.g. during committee meetings, Board meetings etc.), with the exception of AS Board Members in their official capacity on a referendum campaign for which they are the official sponsor(s). - d.
+- a.
+AS offices, officially recognized AS programs, and AS councils and committees (standing or adhoc) may not endorse candidates or measures, and may not organize events, spend money, or use any AS resources for or on behalf of a candidate or measure.
+The logos of AS offices, officially recognized AS programs, and AS councils and committees (standing or ad-hoc) may not be used on any campaign materials. - b.
+Current AS employees, including AS Board Members, may, as individuals, endorse candidates or initiatives, measures, though they may not identify themselves as AS employees, identify their position within the AS, or speak on behalf of the AS when doing so, with the exception of AS Board Members in their official capacity on a referendum campaign. - b.
+AS employees, including AS Board Members, may not endorse a candidate or measure in AS publications, AS public forums or while acting in their official capacity (e.g. during committee meetings, Board meetings etc.), with the exception of AS Board Members in their official capacity on a referendum campaign for which they are the official sponsor(s). - c.
 AS employees, including AS Board Members, may, as individuals, work on a campaign for or against a candidate or a measure.
-AS Board Members may work in their official capacity on a referendum campaign for which they are the official sponsor(s). - e.
-AS clubs may officially endorse candidates or measures of their choice starting on the first day following the Mandatory Election Meeting F04/08/2016-1/10/20151.
+AS Board Members may work in their official capacity on a referendum campaign for which they are the official sponsor(s). - d.
+AS clubs may officially endorse candidates or measures of their choice starting on the first day following the Mandatory Election Meeting [04/0807/20162017].
 AS clubs may not organize events, spend money or use any AS resources for or on behalf of a candidate.
+AS Clubs may organize events on behalf of measures and candidates if all candidates are given the opportunity (as stated in Section 3 IV e.) following the Mandatory Election Meeting [04/0806/2016] but may not spend AS funds in support of measures.

-AS Clubs may organize events on behalf of measures following the Mandatory Election Meeting F04/08/20164/10/20151 but may not spend AS funds in support of measures. - Candidates or measures may not be publicly endorsed at an AS sponsored event.
+d.
+Candidates-AS clubs may officially endorse candidates or measures of their choice starting on the first day following the Mandatory Election Meeting [04/076/2017].
+AS clubs may not organize events, spend money or use any AS resources for or on behalf of a candidate, but may sponsor events where all candidates for a particular position are invited to participate at least three (3) days in advance.
+AS Clubs may organize events on behalf of measures following the Mandatory Election Meeting [04/076/2017] but may not spend AS funds in support of measures. f. or measures may not be publicly endorsed at an AS sponsored event.
 Candidates may speak at AS sponsored events for campaigning purposes if, and only if, all candidates for their position have been offered the option of speaking for equal time, at least three (3) days in advance.
 This Code only requires that the opportunity be offered.
 The candidate may still speak if their opponents decline.
 For the purposes of this Code, club meetings do not constitute AS sponsored events.

-a Measures may not be publicly endorsed at an AS sponsored event.
+Measures may not be publicly endorsed at an AS sponsored event.
 AS clubs may not organize events, spend money or use any AS resources for or on behalf of a measure.
 Initiative and referendum sponsors may speak at AS sponsored events for campaigning purposes